 Know Your Bike

 A multi-tool is only useful as long as you have at least some basic knowledge as to how to use it.
-You can have all the tools in the world, but they don't do you much good if you don't know what to do with them.
+You can have all the tools in the world, but they won't do you much good if you don't know what to do with them.
 Some operations—like tightening loose bolts—are pretty self-explanatory, but it helps to get a good feel of the various parts of your bike and how they work.
 If you're unfamiliar with bike repair, we suggest attending a bike repair or maintenance clinic.
 If you're already familiar with your bike and trailside repairs, then you probably already know what you're looking for in a multi-tool.

 What Features Do You Need?

 Bike multi-tools come in all shapes and sizes and with a dizzying variety of tools and functions.
-What tools you need is ultimately up to you, but we feel that there is a minimum of tools that everyone should carry with them at all times while riding.
+What tools you need is ultimately up to you, but we feel that there is a minimum suite of tools that everyone should carry with them at all times.
 Every model in our review has at least these essential functions, hex keys in sizes 2-8mm and a Torx 25.
 The reason we feel these tools are essential is that on most modern bikes, the most common bolt head sizes have hex heads in 3, 4, 5, and 6mm, with some also using 2mm and 8mm.
 Torx 25 is becoming increasingly common and found on everything from brakes, brake rotors, derailleurs, and even seat clamps.
 While not every tool we tested includes one, we think a chain tool is essential as well.
 There's no easy way to fix a broken chain without a chain tool.
 If you carry a quick link, you still need a tool to remove the broken part of the chain to install it.
 If your chain breaks and you don't have a chain tool, your bike becomes an expensive scooter, and your trip home becomes a lot longer.